 Production planning and Control: Schedule the production plan for each product, Manage inventory & take corrective measures if necessary.

-Production execution: Execute the production plan, Manage the equipment, machinery, and manpower as per the situation.
+Production execution: Execute the production plan, Inventory Management, Management of equipment, machinery, and manpower as per the situation.

 Maintenance: Takes corrective measures if the machine breaks down.
 Preventive & Predictive maintenance to reduce the breakdown of machinery and equipment.
 Manage all necessary spares parts of machinery.